Who we are

 "Volunteering with St Andrew's Healthcare has allowed me to gain good quality experience and insight which is key for my future career, the staff are also extremely welcoming" - Gemma (Patient Activity Volunteer)

-"The volunteers are polite every time I ask for help - they're great.
-When they're not in, I miss chatting to them" - a person in our care
+"The volunteers at light and heavy workshop are polite every time I ask for help.
+They are cool and very, very kind.
+I have been coming here for two years now and I still love it.
+When they are not in I miss chatting to them.
+They are all great." - a person in our care

 Who can be a volunteer at St Andrew's Healthcare?